Mani007/adv_js/conditionals/Readme.md

 # Companrision in JS - Advance concepts
 ### Comparison operator in JS
 - = assignment operator
-- == equality operator (implicit or automatic type conversion for comparison )
+- == equality operator (implicit or automatic type conversion for comparison ).
+Not recommended and highly unpredictable automatic type conversion
-- === STRICT EQUALITY object equality operator
+- === STRICT EQUALITY object equality operator, you have to be explicit in type checking
 - != not equality operator
 - !== STRICT object not equality operator
 - ! not operator